Steelzen/todolist/README.md

 2. Pull the tomcat docer image.
 <pre>docker pull tomcat:10.0</pre>

-4. In root folder, navigate to /deploy/docker execute following command.
+4. In root folder, navigate to /deploy/docker, and execute following command.
 <pre>docker-compose up</pre>

 3. Can access to app at http://localhost:8080.